 - Writing Centre Director: J. Plotnick, MA, M Sc

-University College offers residence accommodation for 720 undergraduates in both single and double rooms in its three co-educational residences, the Sir Daniel Wilson Residence, Whitney Hall, and Morrison Hall.
+University College has three co-educational residences providing accommodation for 720 undergraduates: the Sir Daniel Wilson Residence, Whitney Hall, and Morrison Hall.
 Enquiries should be addressed to the Residence Office, 15 King’s College Circle, D-Wing, Toronto, Ontario, M5S 3H7 416 978-2530; email@example.com.
-University College offers study and social space for off-campus students at the University College Commuter Centre.
-The College also runs a Writing Centre and hosts embedded advisors from the Centre for International Experience, the Career Centre and Health and Well Being through the UC sUCcess Centre.
-Other amenities include the University College Library, which comprises a circulating collection supporting UC programs and a spacious reading room; the University of Toronto Art Centre (UTAC); the UC Union (common rooms); the Helen Gardiner Phelan Playhouse, a theatre for student productions; the Junior Common Room; and the University College Literary and Athletic Society, Canada’s oldest student government, which sponsors a great variety of athletic, intellectual and social activities.
+Social and study space for off-campus students is provided at the University College Commuter Centre.
+The College also runs a Writing Centre and, through its sUCcess Centre, hosts a learning strategist and embedded advisors from the Centre for International Experience, the Career Centre, and the Centre for Health and Wellness.
+Other amenities include the University College Library, which comprises a circulating collection supporting UC programs and a spacious reading room; the University of Toronto Art Centre (UTAC), one of two sites for the University of Toronto’s Art Museum; the UC Union (common rooms); and the Helen Gardiner Phelan Playhouse, a theatre for student productions.

 - President and Vice-Chancellor: W. Robins, MPhil, PhD